 Regrettably, this is not as simple as it seems.
 Most of the time employees are fearful to take independent decisions to solve customer problems.
 This occurs because they believe that they will lose their jobs and that they could be criticised for the initiative they have taken.
 Employees are often nervous about whether they will be required to pay for the loss of expenses.

 There is however three easy steps that can help your company overcome this problem and boost your employee’s empowerment:1.
 Make sure that every department and manager is on board with this policy: Reinforce the culture of empowerment within the teams and the notion of “stand by the employee”.

 3. Celebrate employees taking initiative

-In the hope that their businesses will generate an enormous revenue from new clients and happy guests, companies can spend thousands on creating an innovative and differentiated business strategy from the “marketing mix”.
-Despite this investment however, the majority of businesses are not willing to invest a couple of bucks on training employees on how to retain customers and are becoming increasingly reluctant on empowering their staff to make decisions that will impact the customer immediately.
+In the hope that their businesses will generate enormous revenue from new clients and happy guests, companies can spend thousands on creating an innovative and differentiated business strategy from the “marketing mix”.
+Despite this investment, however, the majority of businesses are not willing to invest a couple of bucks on training employees on how to retain customers and are becoming increasingly reluctant on empowering their staff to make decisions that will impact the customer immediately.

 It is important for companies to understand that employees need the ability to bend policies in order to fit each customer specific context.
 You need to be confident in investing in these little things that dramatically improve the customer experience!

 To read more click here.